owntracks/booklet/docs/tech/http.md

 ## HTTP

 An optional HTTP mode is implemented with which the OwnTracks apps use a privately configured HTTP endpoint (a.k.a. a Web server) to which they POST requests over HTTP instead of publishing to MQTT.
 In this mode all [JSON](json.md) payloads reported by the apps are transmitted via HTTP to the endpoint.
 In particular and most importantly, the apps publish their location data.
+Note that the length of the payload may be zero if a friend is deleted from the app: the zero-length message which is normally published via MQTT will be POSTed via HTTP to your endpoint; as such it is best to ignore zero-length payloads.

 The URL you enter in the setting for HTTP mode has the following syntax: